benjaminoakes/www.benjaminoakes.com/mental_antidotes.md

 ### In general

 - Make an effort to notice good things.
 Think good thoughts and more good thoughts will follow.
+This is key for avoiding depressive states.

 ## Emotions